Bjartur-I-Dali-Udbo/modernF1/README.md

 - First and last name of driver.

 Drivers used to be able to share a seat and swap during tire changes - this happened regularily in the earlier years of Formula 1 World Championship.
 So there are instances of drivers having multiple finish positions as they contributed in more than one car at the same race.

-# Qualification analysis

-## Seasonal performance of constructors based on best qualification time set by any of the drivers.

-The most frequently used meausring stick to determine best cars in Formula 1, is to use the number of wins acquired in a season, or how many pole positions they acheived.
-Other times are the supertimes used, which are the fastest times set by a team in any of the sessions in a race week.
-Then measure the absolute time difference to their closest competitor, usually in percentage terms.

-The former method by using qualification or race results, most frequently draws in the following seasons as those with the best cars.
-- 1988 McLaren
-- 2002 Ferrari
-- 2004 Ferrari
-- 2011 Red Bull
-- 2013 Red Bull
-- 2014-2016 Mercedes.
-- 2022-2023 Red Bull

-However this approach does not quantify actual pace.
-Often brought up counter points in these comparisons are the 1992, 1993 Williams cars and 2020 Mercedes car.
-Which are renowned for their pace in relation to the rest of the Formula 1 field.
-All three cars acquired a high rate of pole positions and wins, but not within the realm of the 1988, 2022 and 2023 blow outs.
-But are they worthy of being spoken of as some of the best ever, when they did not produce as many championship points one would expect from such performance?